sanyasachdeva1/My-Website/README.md

 # My-Website

-My first website using Javascript, HTML and CSS.
+My first website using Javascript, Php, HTML and CSS.